aionnetwork/aion-docs/mining/equihash.md

 ## Solution Representation

-As with existing Equihash implementations the format of the solutions generated is an array of `2`<sup>`k`</sup> integers representing the indices of the solution hashes.
+As with existing Equihash implementations, the format of the solutions generated is an array of `2`<sup>`k`</sup> integers representing the indices of the solution hashes.
 Solutions are encoded using Integer to Bit String (I2BS) as with existing Equihash implementations however the increased size of the solution index also results in an increase in the encoded solution size.
 Existing implementations use `21 bits` (`2`<sup>`k+1`</sup> possible index values) when representing each solution index saving `11` bits at each encoded integer ultimately resulting in an encoded size of `1344 bytes`.
-The Aion implementation also uses the I2BS encoding, however `22 bits` must be used to represent each integer, saving `10 bits` per integer and resulting in an encoded solution size of `1408 bytes`.
+The Aion implementation also uses the I2BS encoding.
+However, `22 bits` must be used to represent each integer, saving `10 bits` per integer and resulting in an encoded solution size of `1408 bytes`.
 The actual conversion process follows the existing Equihash solution conversion process and is not covered in detail within this document.

 ### Summary of Values